The idea for Dippy originated onhackaday.io but now this is the main site.

 I have a two-transistor memory cell which can drive a LED.
 It should be possible to store the output on a capacitor and so chain these.
 The idea is that the capacitor stores the previous output and all the read select lines are pulsed at once, so moving a bit pattern one step down.
 This may well require an additional resistor so that the capacitors don't change state whilst the memory cells are updating.

-LED strip lights (WS2812B family) are somewhat of an overkill, but at 5p a memory cell and already wired up it's very tempting, especially if a 32 bit or 64 bit processor.
+LED strip lights (WS2812B family or ws2812 alts) are cheating, but at 5p a memory cell and already wired up it's very tempting, especially if a 32 bit or 64 bit processor.
 The 4-connector options (GND, VCC, CLK, DATA) e.g. APA102 look better than 3 (GND, VCC, DATA) as maybe DATA can be fudged to 0V (black) or VCC (white) on each CLK.
 However, APA102 are hard to come by, at about 17p/bit.
 The APA102 replacement, SK9822 is bad as it needs a signal to display the result.
 Alternatively, use ws2812b/ws2813 and generate two DIN signals, one for 0 and one for 1, then use transistors to switch in the appropriate signal at the start of the shift register - it's still 450Hz not 17kHz of APA102.

 |0||0||JSR to 9 bit address ending in 0|